-Financial planning can be easily overlooked by entrepreneurs, which at worst can lead to bankruptcy.
+Financial planning can be easily overlooked by entrepreneurs.
+Worst-case scenario, it can lead to bankruptcy.
 We asked experts on how to handle cash flow effectively.

 1. Planning is key

 Even a profitable business can run into difficulties if cash flow is improperly handled.
 Bankruptcy is not necessarily related to flaws in a business, but can be due to poor cash flow planning.

 “Research shows that up to two out of three small business bankruptcies in Finland are the result of cash flow issues,” asserts University of Eastern Finland Accounting and Finance Professor Mervi Niskanen.
 Other countries also have similar results.